-- All child care staff working in this room, or child care staff who may potentially work in this room, will receive training on our infant Safe Sleep Policy. - Infants will always be placed on their backs to sleep, unless there is a signed sleep position waiver on file.
-In that case, a waiver notice will be posted at the infant's crib, cot, or mat, and the waiver filed in the infant's file. - The American Academy of Pediatrics recommends that babies are placed on their back to sleep, but when babies can easily turn over from the back to the stomach, they can be allowed to adopt whatever position they prefer for sleep. - 4.
+- 1. All child care staff working in the infant/toddler room, or child care staff who may potentially work in the infant/toddler room, will receive training on our infant Safe Sleep Policy. - 2.
+Infants will always be placed on their backs to sleep, unless there is a signed sleep position waiver on file.
+In that case, a waiver notice will be posted at the infant's crib, cot, or mat, and the waiver filled in the infant's file. - 3.
+The American Academy of Pediatrics recommends that babies be placed on their back to sleep, but when babies can easily turn over from the back to stomach, they can be allowed to adopt whatever position they prefer for sleep. - 4.
 We will follow this recommendation by the American Academy of Pediatrics.
-We will post a notice at the baby's crib, cot or mat_if we have witnessed the baby turning over. - 5.
+We will post a notice at the baby's crib, cot, or mat if we have witnessed the baby turning over. - 5.
 Visually checking sleeping infants.
 Sleeping infants will be checked daily, every 15-20 minutes, by assigned staff.
 The sleep information will be recorded on a Sleep Chart.
 The Sleep Chart will be kept on file for one month after the reporting month.
-We will be especially alert to monitoring a sleeping infant during the first weeks the infant is in child care.

-We will check to see if the infant's skin color is normal, watch the rise and fall of the chest to observe breathing and look to see if the infant is sleeping soundly.
-We will check the infant for signs of overheating including flushed skin color, body temperature by touch and restlessness.

-Steps will be taken to keep babies from getting too warm or overheating by regulating the room temperature, avoiding excess bedding and not over-dressing or overwrapping the baby.
+We will be especially alert to monitoring a sleeping infant during the first weeks the infant is in child care. - a.
+We will check to see if the infant's skin color is normal, watch the rise and fall of the chest to observe breathing, and look to see if the infant is sleeping soundly.
+We will check the infant for signs of overheating, including flushed skin color, body temperature by touch, and restlessness. - 6.
+Steps will be taken to keep babies from getting too warm or overheating by regulating the room temperature, avoiding excess bedding, and not over-dressing or over-wrapping the baby.